This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Cut chicken into 1.5 inch cubes.
-Place in the crockpot with the broth, onion, ginger, garlic, tomato paste, olive oil, and all of the spices (except bay leaf for now).
+- Add the chicken, chicken broth, onion, ginger, garlic, tomato paste, olive oil, curry powder, turmeric, cayenne pepper, cumin, paprika, salt, and pepper in the base of a slow-cooker.
 Stir well to combine.
-Place bay leaf on top and cover and cook on low for 8 hours, or on high for 4.
+Place the bay leaf on top, cover, and cook on low for 8 hours or on high for 4 hours.

-- Immediately before serving, stir in the juice of 1/2 a lemon.
-Serve with prepared cauliflower rice and top with some freshly chopped cilantro or cilantro microgreens.
+- Immediately before serving, stir in the lemon juice.
+Serve with prepared cauliflower rice and top with some freshly chopped cilantro.

 Instant Pot Method:

-- Cut chicken into 1.5 inch cubes.
-Place in the crockpot with the broth, onion, ginger, garlic, tomato paste, olive oil, and all of the spices (except bay leaf for now).
+- Add the chicken, chicken broth, onion, ginger, garlic, tomato paste, olive oil, curry powder, turmeric, cayenne pepper, cumin, paprika, salt, and pepper in the Instant Pot.
 Stir well to combine.
 Place bay leaf on top, cover and seal.
-Press the ‘poultry’ button and increase time to 20 minutes.
+Press the ‘poultry’ button and set the timer to 20 minutes.

 Nutrition information is automatically calculated, so should only be used as an approximation.